- 1 What Tennis Level Are You?

 - 6 Wrap up

 Tennis is your passion, but you are not a professional player, and you are searching for a racket to correspond to your skills and needs.
-The market is full of tennis equipment and to find the best tennis rackets for intermediates, you need to spend endless hours searching and comparing the different brands.
+The market is full of tennis equipment and to find the best intermediate tennis racquets, you need to spend endless hours searching and comparing the different brands.

 As we are aware of that exhausting process, we have done this job for you.
-In this guide, you can find reviews on tennis rackets for intermediates, which we have prepared after some serious research on the subject.
+In this guide, you can find intermediate tennis racquet reviews, which we have prepared after some serious research on the subject.
 In this guide, we are going to help you compare the different products and choose the racket that will fit your style of playing.

 After all, we know that tennis equipment could be a bit pricey and we don’t want you to waste your money on a thing that won’t serve your needs.